Parents of Children

-- The violence and abuse is not their fault and they should not blame themselves.
+- Violence and abuse is not their fault and they should not blame themselves.

 - It is okay to talk about their feelings openly and honestly.

-If you’re not sure what to say or how to approach your children or other children in your life about the violence they’ve witnessed, consider reading them one of these books to help them understand.
+If you’re not sure what to say or how to approach children about the violence they’ve witnessed, consider reading them one of these books.